Samar: Economy

 The island has a major copra industry: of the six provinces in Eastern Visayas, all three of the Samar provinces were placed in the top four based on copra production, just behind Leyte.
 Western Samar's industry recorded a 6.1 percent increase from 2018 to 2023.
 The top three industries in the province are food service activities, transportation, and electricity, steam, water, and waste management.
 As of 2023, the gross domestic product of the province is PHP 61.35 billion.
 The island has rice and root crops, including sweet potatoes and cassava.
-Abacá and dairy from native carabaos is found in the island.
+Abacá and dairy from native carabaos are found in the island.
 In Eastern Samar, two house bills were filed to establish two separate coconut oil refineries.
 Palay and banana crops are also made in the province; agro-industries are actively promoted.
 Fishery is a major livelihood in Eastern Samar's coastal communities, but it is experiencing a decline.
 Northern Samar, meanwhile, has rice, corn, vegetables, and abaca.
 Municipal fisheries and tuna operations are also present in the province.
 A commercial complex owned by Metro Retail Stores Group was planned to be created in 2019 in Catbalogan from a contract and was opened on August 30, 2024.
 Samar is separated from the main island shipping routes.
 Iron ore, made from the southeast portion of the isle, is shipped from General MacArthur.
 There are also coal, phosphate, and chromite industries.
 Since Samar has many forests, logging and sawmill operations are also done in the eastern coastal towns.
 Catbalogan is a major commercial center in the island, serving as an important coastal port with fishing centers.